|

 KENNEDY:

-assassinated American president John F. Kennedy.
-The name is an English form
+assassinated American president John F. Kennedy, derived from an Anglicized form of

 meaning "ugly head."